nsumpter98/PiMonitor/README.md

 # Pi Monitor Dashboard

-A modern, real-time dashboard built with React and TypeScript to monitor personal productivity metrics and development activity.
+A modern, real-time dashboard built with React and TypeScript to monitor development activity, and generate daily memes with inspirational quotes.

+Carefully crafted to fit beautifully on a Dell E178FPc with a stunning 1280 X 1024 resolution.
+This dashboard is sure to knock the socks off even the most sleep-deprived developer at 3am debugging sessions.
+Perfect for those moments when you're running on nothing but coffee fumes and sheer determination to find that one missing semicolon.

+Have you ever thought to yourself, "Hey...
+I wish there was a dashboard out there that generated hilarious memes with inspirational quotes and had a live comments section where strangers on the internet could send me messages to be displayed in my office... and oh yeah, ALSO showed stats from my GitHub and timecard?"...
+Well, hold on to your hats because I have created just that.

 ![Dashboard Demo](./demo.png)

 ## Features